Louis Douglas Watkins: Military career

-On April 15, 1861, Watkins enlisted as a private in Company A, 3rd Battalion, D.C.
-Infantry; was commissioned first lieutenant in the 14th United States Infantry, May 14; was transferred to the 2nd Cavalry, June 22, and to the 5th Cavalry, August 3.
+On April 15, 1861, Watkins enlisted as a private in Company A, 3rd District of Columbia Infantry Battalion; was commissioned first lieutenant in the 14th United States Infantry, May 14; was transferred to the 2nd United States Cavalry, June 22, and to the 5th United States Cavalry, August 3.
 He engaged with that regiment in McClellan's Peninsular Campaign and was severely wounded at the Battle of Gaines' Mill.

 He was commissioned captain on July 17, 1862, was on mustering and disbursing duty at Cincinnati, Ohio, and aide-de-camp on the staff of General A. J. Smith during the invasion of Kentucky by the Confederates.
-He was then appointed chief of cavalry in the Army of Kentucky and engaged in General Carter's raid to East Tennessee in December, 1862.
+He was then appointed chief of cavalry in the Army of Kentucky and engaged in General Carter's raid to East Tennessee in December 1862.

 On February 1, 1863, he was commissioned colonel of the 6th Kentucky Cavalry, then stationed at Nashville, and on the staff of General Granger engaged in skirmishes against the Confederates in Tennessee, commanding a brigade in the defeat of the Confederate General Wharton.

 He commanded the 3rd Brigade, 1st Division, Army of the Cumberland, until September, 1863, and was engaged in guarding the railroad in the Atlanta Campaign, defeating the Confederates in the Battle of LaFayette, Georgia.

 He was engaged in holding Resaca against the Confederate General Hood, and with the Army of the Tennessee participated in the pursuit of Hood's army, commanding the 1st Cavalry Division.

 Later he commanded the post of Louisville, Kentucky.
-He was brevetted brigadier-general of volunteers June 23, 1864; was brevetted major United States Army, for gallant and meritorious conduct in the defence of Resaca, Georgia; lieutenant-colonel, United States Army, for gallant and meritorious services at the battles of Lafayette and Thompson's Station, and colonel and brigadier-general, United States Army, for gallant and meritorious services in the expedition to East Tennessee under General Carter.
+He was brevet brevetted brigadier general of volunteers June 23, 1864; was brevetted major United States Army, for gallant and meritorious conduct in the defense of Resaca, Georgia; lieutenant colonel, United States Army, for gallant and meritorious services at the battles of Lafayette and Thompson's Station, and colonel and brigadier general, United States Army, for gallant and meritorious services in the expedition to East Tennessee under Major General Samuel P. Carter.

 Watkins was promoted to Brigadier General of United States Volunteers with rank from September 25, 1865; and was mustered out of the volunteers in September 1866.
-Meanwhile he had been commissioned lieutenant-colonel of the 20th United States Infantry in July, 1866, and was stationed at the posts of Baton Rouge and New Orleans, Louisiana.
+Meanwhile he had been commissioned lieutenant colonel of the 20th United States Infantry in July 1866, and was stationed at the posts of Baton Rouge and New Orleans, Louisiana.

 Personal life

-Watkins was married to Mary E. Rousseau, daughter of General Rousseau, in Jefferson County, Kentucky, on August 4, 1864.
+Watkins was married to Mary E. Rousseau, daughter of Major General Rousseau, in Jefferson County, Kentucky, on August 4, 1864.

 He died at either Baton Rouge or New Orleans, on March 29, 1868, after a very short illness.
 He was survived by his wife and two young children.